cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 })
 ```

-Save the file and switch back over to the Cypress GUI.
+Save the file and switch back over to the Cypress Test Runner.
 You might notice a few things:

 1. The {% url 'Command Log' test-runner#Command-Log %} now shows the new `VISIT` action.
 2. The Kitchen Sink application has been loaded into the {% url 'App Preview' test-runner#Overview %} pane.